PedroMeloo/DAS5210/README.md

-# Lab01 - DAS5210
+#  DAS5210

-This is the resolution of the first activity from the class Introduction to Process Control that I'm taking at UFSC
+This is the resolution of some activities from the class Introduction to Process Control that I'm taking at UFSC

-The activity utterance is on the pdf file called Lab1IntroControle and it's written in brazilian portuguese
+The activity utterance is on the pdf file in which folder and it's written in brazilian portuguese.